sPuntinG/sPuntinG/README.md

 # 🌏 Hey everyone, Giulia here! 🌍

 Quantitative biologist by training, I fell in love with (R) coding while working on my scientific research projects.
-Now focused on advancing my coding and analytical skills for a career in Data Science.
+Now I'm focusing on advancing my coding and analytical skills.
 Passionate about Data Analysis and Visualization.
 Excited about using data to tackle real-world challenges and drive positive change.